 A developmental editor (also called a “substantive” editor) reads a manuscript to assess the big picture.
-Their main goal is to help an author tell a story that works, not spirals out of control.
+Their ultimate goal is to help an author tell a story that works.
 They do this by looking at genre expectations, characterization, plot, pacing, point of view, conflict, world-building—all the parts that make up a story.
 A developmental editor highlights your strengths, not just your weaknesses.
 Most importantly, when they do offer constructive criticism, they’ll tell you why that area isn’t working.
-An effective developmental edit will help you improve your craft not just your story.
+An effective developmental edit and editor will help you improve your craft not just your story.

 Things developmental editors don’t do: copy editing or proofreading (it’s too early!).

 What I offer:

 The peace of mind that what you’re putting out into the world is your best work.